getlantern/sysproxy-cmd/README.md

 *  **Windows**

 Install [MinGW-W64](http://sourceforge.net/projects/mingw-w64) to build sysproxy as it has up to date SDK headers we require.
+The make command is `mingw32-make`.

 To avoid bringing up console window, it doesn't show anything directly to console.
 Piping the result to other utilities should work.